-An illustrative dataset—a matrix (of the dimensions 10x
+An illustrative dataset—a matrix (of the dimensions 10x10) with ten

 completed years of claims payment developments of the Cameron Mutual Insurance